There was a problem enabling Giving Basket donations for this page. If you're looking to donate you can try refreshing the page.

 Research the charity before you give.

-Take a look at the organization's finances.
-Make sure it is able to direct at least 75% of its budget on the programs and services it exists to provide.
+Take a look at the organization's Charity Navigator rating.
+If it isn't rated, then follow our steps to conduct your own review.
 With a million nonprofits in America, you should have no problem finding one that matches your philanthropic interests and will put your donation to good use.

 Send your donation directly to the charity.